 This piece was intimidating as all heck.
 It was huge and boldly styled, those claw feet make a statement on their own.
-When I picked this up, my husband wasnt sure what I was thinking!
+When I picked this up, my husband wasn’t sure what I was thinking!

-Craft store ready gold leafing
+- Craft store ready Gold Leafing

 Luckily, I didnt have to choose a finish, because a customer scooped this up from my unfinished inventory.
 I’d done a piece for them before and seen their home which helps immensely when doing custom work.
 It was a brand new build and filled with bold decor, sweeping ceilings, a lot of original artwork, and Asian-esque design.